The chromatic index of finite projective spaces: Introduction

 When $n$ is even, the exact value of $\chi'(PG(n,2))$ was determined by Meszka \cite{m13}.

 \begin{Theorem} {\rm \cite{m13}} For any even integer $n\geq 4$, $\chi'(\pg(n,2))=\gaussm{n}{1}{2}+3$. \end{Theorem}

-This paper generalizes Meszka's work in \cite{m13} to establish a general framework to count the exact value of $\chi'(\pg(n,q))$ for any integer $n\geq 5$ and any prime power $q$.
-Two properties of PG$(n,q)$ are discussed in Section 2.
-Employing these properties, we translate the problem of determining the chromatic index of $\pg(n,q)$ to the problem of examining the existences of $\pg(3,q)$ and $\pg(4,q)$ with certain properties in Section 3 (see Theorem \ref{idea}).
-As an application of Theorem \ref{idea}, we obtain the following result, which implies the existence of a parallelism of $\pg(n,q)$ for any odd integer $n$ and $q\in\{3,4,8\}$.
+This paper generalizes Meszka's work in \cite{m13} to establish a framework to count the exact value of $\chi'(\pg(n,q))$ for any integer $n\geq 5$ and any prime power $q$.
+A special property of $\pg(3,q)$ is introduced and explored in Section \ref{sec:2}.
+Making use of this property, we translate the problem of determining the chromatic index of $\pg(n,q)$ to the problem of examining the existences of $\pg(3,q)$ and $\pg(4,q)$ with certain properties in Section \ref{sec:3} (see Theorem \ref{thm:idea}).
+In particular, we obtain the following result, which implies the existence of a parallelism of $\pg(n,q)$ for any odd integer $n$ and $q\in\{3,4,8,16\}$.

-\begin{Theorem} For any odd integer $n\geq 3$ and $q\in\{3,4,8\}$, $\chi'(\pg(n,q))=\gaussm{n}{1}{q}$. \end{Theorem}
+\begin{Theorem} For any odd integer $n\geq 3$ and $q\in\{3,4,8,16\}$, $\chi'(\pg(n,q))=\gaussm{n}{1}{q}$. \end{Theorem}